OmkarN4321/Gestore/README.md

 # Gestore

-#### A RFID based cafe interface built for organisations.
+#### An RFID-based cafe interface built for organizations.

-#### This project is meant to digitize a cafe or cafe equivalent in any organisation with ease and can scale accordingly to the organisation's needs.
+#### This project is meant to digitize a cafe or cafe equivalent in any organization with ease and can scale accordingly to the organization's needs.

 ## Tech Stack